 Changes in the climate system are becoming increasingly apparent, as are the climate-related impacts on natural and human systems.
 Attribution is the process of evaluating the contribution of one or more causal factors to such observed changes or events.
-Typical questions addressed by the IPCC include: 'To what extent is an observed change in global temperature induced by anthropogenic GHG and aerosol concentration changes, or influenced by natural variability?' and 'What is the contribution of climate change to observed changes in crop yields, which are also influenced by changes in agricultural management?'
-Changes in the occurrence and intensity of extreme events can also be attributed, addressing questions such as: 'Have human GHG emissions increased the likelihood or intensity of an observed heatwave?'
+Typical questions addressed by the IPCC are for example: 'To what degree is an observed change in global temperature induced by anthropogenic greenhouse gas and aerosol concentration changes or influenced by natural variability?' or 'What is the contribution of climate change to observed changes in crop yields that are also influenced by changes in agricultural management?"
+Changes in the occurrence and intensity of extreme events can also be attributed, addressing questions such as: 'Have human greenhouse gas emissions increased the likelihood or intensity of an observed heat wave?'

 This Cross-Working Group Box briefly describes why attribution studies are important.
-It also describes some new developments in the methods used in those studies and provides recommendations for interpretation.
+It also describes some new developments in the methods used and provides recommendations for interpretation.

-Attribution studies serve to evaluate and communicate linkages associated with climate change, for example: between the humaninduced increase in GHG concentrations and the observed increase in air temperature or extreme weather events (AR6 WGI Chapters 3, 10 and 11); or between observed changes in climate and changing species distributions and food production (AR6 WGI Chapters 2 and others, summarized in WGII Chapter 16; e.g., Verschuur et al., 2021); or between climate change mitigation policies and atmospheric GHG concentrations (AR6 WGI Chapter 5; AR6 WGIII Chapter 14).
-As such, they support numerous statements made by the IPCC (AR6 WGI Section 1.3 and Appendix 1A; IPCC, 2013b, 2014b).
+Attribution studies serve to evaluate and communicate linkages associated with climate change, for example: between the human-induced increase in greenhouse gas concentrations and the observed increase in air temperature or extreme weather events (WGI Chapter 3, 10, 11); or between observed changes in climate and changing species distributions and food production (WGII Chapters 2 and others, summarised in Chapter 16) (e.g., Verschuur et al., 2021); or between climate change mitigation policies and atmospheric greenhouse gas concentrations (WGI Chapter 5; WGIII Chapter 14).
+As such, they support numerous statements made by the IPCC (IPCC, 2013b, 2014b; WGI Chapter 1, Section 1.3, Appendix 1A).

-Attribution assessments can also serve to monitor mitigation and assess the efficacy of applied climate protection policies (AR6 WGI Section 4.6.3; e.g., Nauels et al., 2019; Banerjee et al., 2020), inform and constrain projections (WGI Section 4.2.3; Gillett et al., 2021; Ribes et al., 2021) or inform the loss and damages estimates and potential climate litigation cases by estimating the costs of climate change (Huggel et al., 2015; Marjanac et al., 2017; Frame et al., 2020).
+Attribution assessments can also serve to monitor mitigation and assess the efficacy of applied climate protection policies (e.g., Nauels et al., 2019; Banerjee et al., 2020; WGI Chapter 4, Section 4.6.3), inform and constrain projections (Gillett et al., 2021; Ribes et al., 2021; WGI Chapter 4, Section 4.2.3) or inform the loss and damages estimates and potential climate litigation cases by estimating the costs of climate change (Huggel et al., 2015; Marjanac et al., 2017; Frame et al., 2020).
 These findings can thus inform mitigation decisions as well as risk management and adaptation planning (e.g., CDKN, 2017).